Blog Img

 Back to Blogs

-I was lucky enough to be brought up by strong female and male role models that encouraged me and didn’t allow me to restrict my career ambition.
+I was lucky enough to be brought up by strong female and male role models who encouraged me and didn’t allow me to restrict my career ambition.

-It was only when I entered the world of work that I realised there were barriers in place due to my gender.
+It was only when I entered the world of work that I realized there were barriers in place due to my gender.

 It is sad and frustrating to read articles that once again prove we are so far away from gender parity.
-A recent article from Sky News reported only 1 in 25 of CEO’s in Britain’s largest publicly listed companies are women.
-Despite entry level recruitment often being close to 50:50, according to analysis conducted by gender and diversity consultancy firm, The Pipeline.
+A recent article from Sky News reported only 1 in 25 CEOs in Britain’s largest publicly listed companies are women.
+Despite entry-level recruitment often being close to 50:50, according to analysis conducted by gender and diversity consultancy firm, The Pipeline.

 More needs to be done, to understand where the issue stems from and what we can do to be part of the solution.
 Paving the way for future female leaders to succeed and move a step closer to gender parity.